davebaird/html-formhandlerx-jqueryremotevalidation/README.md

 form-control.
 This is the default behaviour but can be changed.

-The default setup will display and remove messages as the user progresses through the form, but for a better user experience JQuery Validator offers lots of options.
+The default setup will display and remove messages as the user progresses through the form.
+JQuery Validator offers lots of options.
 You can read about them at [http://jqueryvalidation.org/validate/](http://jqueryvalidation.org/validate/).
 You should start by reading the few sentences at the very bottom of that page.

 Some useful additional styling to get started: